-Compaq ProLiant servers can also include an "Off-Line Backup Processor."
-The Offline Backup Processor automatically reboots to a second processor if the first processor fails.
+Compaq ProLiant servers also can include an "Off-Line Backup Processor."
+The Off-line Backup Processor automatically reboots to a second processor if the first processor fails.

-These features complement additional capabilities such as Error Checking and Correcting (ECC) Memory and the Compaq SMART SCSI Array Controller to maintain a high level of server availability and ensure data integrity.
+These features complement additional capabilities such as Advanced Error Checking and Correcting (ECC) Memory and the Compaq SMART-2 Array Controller to maintain a high level of server availability and ensure data integrity.